deepanshusinghal16/thestudynotion/README.md

 ## Contributing
 Contributions to StudyNotion are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Contact
+For any questions or inquiries, please reach out to deepanshusinghal2003@gmail.com.